CTSRD-CHERI/cheribsd-getting-started/src/packages/README.md

 * Shells: `bash`, `dash`, `fish`.

 The packages are installed in the `/usr/local64` hierarchy.
-By default `/usr/local64/bin` and `/usr/local64/sbin` should be included in your `PATH` environment variable of a default shell shipped with CheriBSD.
+By default, `/usr/local64/bin` and `/usr/local64/sbin` are included in your `PATH` environment variable of a shell shipped with CheriBSD.
 If you are planning to use a custom shell, remember to add these paths to `PATH`.